 To store this jam long-term, process filled jam jars in boiling water for 10 minutes.
 Then store in a cool, dark place for up to a year.
 Like all jams, refrigerate after opening.

-What to Use Strawberry Champagne Jam In
+What to Use Small Batch Strawberry Jam In

 Strawberry champagne jam can be used in all kinds of baked goods and desserts!